alasco-tech/alasco-tech.github.io/src/content/blog/2023/09/13/react-testing-guidance.md

 For this type of test (testing a lot of components working together) I would write some longer tests, without testing any validation.

 So what would I be testing here?
 Here some examples:
-1. *User navigates to the page and sees initially a loading spinner and later one both sections being rendered*
+1. *User navigates to the page and sees first a loading spinner and later both sections being rendered.*
-2. *User can edit the first section, saves the changes and can see a green toast message*
+2. *The user can edit the first section, save the changes and see a green toast message.*
-3. *User can edit the second sections, saves the changes and can see a green toast message*
+3. *User can edit the second section, save the changes and see a green toast message.*
 4. *Error handling:*
-   1. *User navigated to the page and BE returns a 400 or 500 -> let's assert that the error handling works properly*
+    1. *User navigates to the page and BE returns a 400 or 500 -> let's assume that the error handling is working properly.*
-   2. *Saving changes (section 1 and section 2) and BE returns a 400 or 500 -> let's assert that the error handling works properly*
+    2. *Saving changes (section 1 and section 2) and BE returns a 400 or 500 -> let's assume that the error handling works properly.*

 **Zoom in: Smaller integration tests 🔍**